cottonbhudz/Data-Projects/README.md

 ● Segmented data by commute distance and age brackets to analyze trends in bike purchasing behavior.

-● Compiled key metrics into a comprehensive visual dashboard for easy interpretation of bike purchase trends.
+● Compiled key metrics into a comprehensive visual dashboard to easily interpret bike purchase trends.

+PLEASE NOTE: These projects are not open source, and will not be used freely unless asked.